samanthakung1115-source/future-leaders-ai/knowledge/companies/VRT.md

 ---

-## DNA Type
+## Summary

-- AI Infrastructure
-- Power Infrastructure
-- Data Center
-- Compound Winner
+Vertiv is one of the world's leading providers of critical digital infrastructure for AI data centers.

+Its competitive advantage comes from supplying power, cooling and infrastructure systems that enable AI clusters to operate reliably at scale.

+As AI computing grows, demand for power infrastructure grows alongside it.

 ---

-## Business

-A global leader in critical digital infrastructure for AI data centers.

-Main Products

-- Power Systems
-- Cooling Systems
-- Data Center Infrastructure
-- Rack Solutions
-- Monitoring Software
-- Infrastructure Services

----

-## Why It Won
+## Why Samantha Selected

+- AI infrastructure leader
-- AI data centers required significantly more power and cooling
+- Power and cooling are essential for AI
-- Hyperscalers accelerated infrastructure investment
-- Revenue growth accelerated with AI demand
+- Revenue acceleration
-- EPS continued to surprise to the upside
+- EPS continuous upgrades
-- Operating margins expanded through scale and execution
+- Strong hyperscaler demand
+- Structural AI investment cycle

 ---